discernus/research/2b_cff_cohesive_flourishing/cff_v10.md

       Provide raw_score, salience, evidence, and confidence for BOTH dimensions.

   sequential_success:
-    description: "Focus on Success Orientation: Envy vs Compersion."
+    description: "Focus on Success Orientation: Envy vs Mudita."
     analysis_prompt: |
       You are an expert political discourse analyst specializing in economic rhetoric and success framing.
-Focus exclusively on evaluating Success Orientation in the provided text using the Cohesive Flourishing Framework v10.0.
+Focus exclusively on evaluating Success Orientation in the provided text using the Cohesive Flourishing Framework v10.2.

       DIMENSIONAL FOCUS: Success Orientation Only
       - Envy: Resentment toward others' success, zero-sum thinking
-      - Compersion: Joy from others' success, abundance mindset
+      - Mudita: Joy from others' success, abundance mindset

       SUCCESS-SPECIFIC GUIDANCE:
       - Look for attitudes toward others' achievements and prosperity